Norfolk Passport

-There are so many reasons to visit Norfolk and one very good one is to discover its rich variety of flowers in woodlands and fields.
-From dainty snowdrops, to bright bluebells and multi-coloured rhododendrons to sea lavender, it is here where you will find rare beauties and carpets of flowers.
+There are so many reasons to visit Norfolk, and one perfect one is to discover its rich variety of flowers in woodlands and fields.
+From dainty snowdrops to bright bluebells and multi-coloured rhododendrons, to sea lavender, it is here that you will find rare beauties and carpets of flowers.
 These are our top picks for wildflower walks in Norfolk.

 Snowdrops